-NANCY GUSTAFSON has been acclaimed in most of the leading opera houses of the world including the Metropolitan Opera, the Royal Opera House, Covent Garden, Teatro alla Scala, Milan, the Opéra National, Paris, Chicago Lyric Opera, the Bavarian State Opera, Munich, Deutsche Oper Berlin, Hamburg State Opera, and many others.
-She has enjoyed an especially close relationship with the Vienna State Opera; in 2001 she was honored there with the title of Kammersängerin.
-Born in Evanston, Illinois, Gustafson received her Bachelors degree and an Honorary Doctorate from Mount Holyoke College and her Masters in Music from Northwestern University.
-She was soon appearing in leading opera houses in North America, and made her debut at Chicago Lyric Opera as Marguerite in Faust, at the Metropolitan Opera as Musetta in La bohème, and at the San Francisco Opera in Wagner’s Ring.
+Nancy Gustafson has performed in opera houses around the world including the Metropolitan Opera; the Royal Opera House, Covent Garden; Teatro alla Scala, Milan; the Opéra National, Paris; Chicago Lyric Opera; the Bavarian State Opera, Munich; Deutsche Oper Berlin; Hamburg State Opera; and many others.
+She has enjoyed an especially close relationship with the Vienna State Opera: in 2001 she was honored there with the title of Kammersängerin.
+Born in Evanston, Illinois, Gustafson received her bachelor degree and an honorary doctorate from Mount Holyoke College and her master of music degree from Northwestern University.
+She made her debut at Chicago Lyric Opera as Marguerite in Faust, at the Metropolitan Opera as Musetta in La bohème, and at the San Francisco Opera in Wagner’s Ring.

-Most recently, Miss Gustafson appeared with the Los Angeles Philharmonic ( Final Scene from Salome ) and at the Koeln Philharmonic ( Cologne, Germany ).
+Gustafson appeared with the Los Angeles Philharmonic in the final scene from Salome and at the Koeln Philharmonic in Cologne, Germany.
 She sang the title role of Salome at the Vienna State Opera and with the Arizona Opera, and the role of Ellen Orford with Teatro Regio in Torino, Italy.
-She was also the Soprano soloist in the 100th Anniversary of Mahler 8th’s Symphony under the baton of Lorin Maazel in Duisburg, Germany.
+She was also the soprano soloist in the 100th Anniversary of Mahler’s Symphony No. 8 under the baton of Lorin Maazel in Duisburg, Germany.

 Gustafson is also an artist in residence at Northwestern University.